French Woods Festival of the Performing Arts: Location & Facilities

-French Woods Festival of the Performing Arts is situated on a small lake in the town of Hancock, New York, roughly two hours from New York City and three hours from Philadelphia.
+French Woods Festival of the Performing Arts is situated on a small lake in the town of Hancock, New York, roughly two and a half hours from New York City and three hours from Philadelphia.
 The camp is situated in the western Catskill Mountains near the convergence of that region and New York’s Southern Tier.
 The Delaware River (and thus, the New York-Pennsylvania border) is about 6 miles south and west of French Woods.
 The camp’s name is derived from the hamlet of French Woods where it resides.
 It is approximately 170 acres (68 hectares).

 French Woods is home to five theaters, two circus pavilions, two music centers, two visual arts complexes, a costumes building, dance center, culinary shed, and a collection of fitness facilities including eleven outdoor tennis courts, an indoor skatepark, hilltop challenge course, equestrian stables, sports complex consisting of a gymnasium and sport-specific fields/courts, fitness center, and pool.

 The property also has two administrative buildings, a dining hall, wellness center, camp store, and a canteen.